mulliganaceous/TheInvisibleOne/README.md

 # PancreAI microservice for image and label processing

-This microservice powers the image segmentation and processing.
+This Django microservice powers the image segmentation and processing.

 ![Our goal for PancreAI](output_pancreas.gif)